 Broker-Associate.
-Top 1% Lyon Agents, selling Sacramento.
-In the biz since 1974.
+Top 1% of Sacramento agents selling Sacramento real estate.
+Began in the business in 1974.
 Land Park resident.
-Home Buying expert at About.com.
-Author of The Short Sale Savior.
+Home Buying expert The Balance.
 I answer my cell.
-BRE 00697006.
+License #00697006.

 Get to know Elizabeth Weintraub Sacramento Real Estate Agent, Top 1% of Lyon Agents

 Biography: 40 Years of Experience, PLUS a Personal Guarantee of 100% Client Satisfaction.

 1974: Title Searcher at First American Title, Boulder, CO.

 1976: Certified Escrow Officer at Stewart Title, Santa Ana, CA.

 1978: Broker, Real Estate of America, Newport Beach, CA.